tjgornick/sample_tfec2/README.md

 * Terraform implies careful use of their [provisioners](https://www.terraform.io/docs/provisioners).
 Indeed, the bash script I provide would be better set aside in favor of a true configuration management tool such as [Ansible](https://www.ansible.com/).

 * You are using (hopefully) your real AWS account - you may incur [charges](https://aws.amazon.com/ec2/pricing/).
-  * [terraform destroy](https://www.terraform.io/docs/commands/destroy.html) will tear your new webserver down to avoid costs.
+  * [terraform destroy](https://www.terraform.io/docs/commands/destroy.html) will tear your new web server down to avoid costs.

 * If you decided to keep your new server, you may want to further restrict the ssh access in your [Security Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) settings.